janeczku/sniproxy/README.md

         sudo dpkg -i ../sniproxy_<version>_<arch>.deb

-**Option 2 - Using development master branch (requires Debian Squeeze i386)**
+**Option 2 - Using development master branch (recommended)**

-1. Download the .deb packages from the squeeze-binaries branch
+1. Download the .deb packages from the squeeze-binaries branch (only available for i386, on other platforms you would need to compile the packages yourself)

         git clone -b squeeze-binaries https://github.com/janeczku/sniproxy.git